 - 1. Stop and lock the parking brake while keeping body weight uphill. - 2.
 Always move the 4X4 switch to ADC 4X4 before ascending or descending a hill.
-See page 36. - 3.
+See page 39. - 3.
 Leave the transmission in forward and shut off the engine. - 4.
-Dismount on the uphill side of the vehicle, or on the left if the vehicle is pointing straight uphill. - 5.
+If a passenger is on board, ask the passenger to dismount first, then the operator may dismount.
+Dismount on the uphill side of the vehicle, or on the left if the vehicle is pointing straight uphill.
+A passenger should not remount until the vehicle returns to firm, level ground. - 5.
 Staying uphill of the vehicle, turn the handlebars full left. - 6.
-While holding the service brake, release the parking brake lock and slowly allow the vehicle to roll around to your right until it's pointing across the hill or slightly downward. - 7.
-Lock the parking brake and remount the vehicle from the uphill side, keeping body weight uphill. - 8.
-Restart the engine with the transmission still in forward. - 9.
-Release the parking brake and proceed slowly, controlling speed with the service brake, until the vehicle is on more level ground.
+While holding the brake lever, release the parking brake lock and slowly allow the vehicle to roll around to your right until it's pointing across the hill or slightly downward. - 7.
+Lock the parking brake.
+Remount the vehicle from the uphill side, keeping body weight uphill.
+A passenger should not remount until the vehicle returns to firm, level ground. - 8.
+Start the engine with the transmission still in forward. - 9.
+Release the parking brake and proceed slowly, controlling speed with the brake lever, until the vehicle is on more level ground.

-Driving Through Water
+OPERATION Driving Through Water

 Your ATV can operate through water with a maximum recommended depth equal to the bottom of the footrests.
-Follow these precautions when operating through water:
+Follow these procedures when operating through water:

 - 1. Determine water depths and current before entering water. - 2.
-Choose a crossing where both banks have gradual inclines. - 3.
+Choose a crossing where both banks have gradual inclines. - Maximum Depth - 3.
 Avoid operating through deep or fast-flowing water.

 NOTICE: Major engine damage can result if the vehicle is not thoroughly inspected after operation in water.
 Perform the services outlined in the maintenance chart.
-See page 68.
-The following areas need special attention: engine oil, transmission oil, demand drive fluid, rear gearcase oil, and all grease fittings.
+See page 76.
+The following areas need special attention: engine oil, transmission oil, demand drive fluid and all grease fittings.

 If the vehicle tips or overturns in water, or if the engine stops during or after operating in water, restarting can result in serious engine damage.
 Transport the vehicle to your dealer for service before restarting the engine.
-If this is not possible, follow the vehicle immersion inspection and drying procedures outlined on page 100, then see your dealer for service at the first opportunity.
+If this is not possible, follow the vehicle immersion inspection and drying procedures outlined on page 110, then see your dealer for service at the first opportunity.